n3mr1d/UploadAnon/README.md

 - Files and images can only be accessed by those with the specific access link.
 - Without the link, files cannot be discovered or accessed.
+- No user tracking, no cookies, no JavaScript — pure privacy.
 - All uploads are secured and leave no user trace.

 ## 📈 Statistics